jmarcosg/jmarcosg/README.md

 ## I'm a college student, Developer and life long learner!

 - 🌱 I’m currently learning HTML, CSS, JavaScript.
-- 😄 Fun fact: I like to play guitar, taking photos and reading books.
+- 😄 I like to play guitar, gaming, taking photos and reading books.

 ### Connect with me: